Recycle Right & 360L Upsize

 Bigger AND better!

-Supersize your recycling and swap your 240L bin to the 360L bin.
-We are waiving the establishment fee for the first 2,000 residents who make the switch – that’s a saving of $33.20.
-Please note that a charge of $29 per annum on the property rates will still apply.
+Supersize your recycling and swap your 240L recycling bin to the 360L bin for the same annual charge.
+Please note that a one-off changeover fee of $34.50 will apply.

 Recycling is one of the easiest ways to keep material out of landfill.
 The 360L bin is ideal for households larger than three people and any recycling champions who have an overflowing recycling bin.
-For $29 a year, you'll gain an extra 120L of recycling space!
+For the same annual fee, you'll gain an extra 120L of recycling space!

 Make the switch today.